All doctoral programs require a valid GMAT/GRE for admissions review.

-The Ph.D. in Business Administration with a Marketing Concentration allows students to concentrate within one of three areas: channels (e.g., retail, logistics, transportation, supply chain management), management (e.g., strategy, international, relationship marketing), or communications (e.g., consumer behavior, advertising, promotion).
+The Ph.D. in Business with a Marketing Concentration allows students to concentrate within one of three areas: retail, marketing management (e.g., strategy, sales, relationship marketing), or communications (e.g., consumer behavior, advertising, promotion, digital media).
+Methodological approaches to these areas include analytics, experimental design/analysis, and qualitative.
 The student's concentration will determine the courses taken in fulfilling the supporting fields requirement and the specialization for the comprehensive examination.

-Course work for the Ph.D Program in Marketing is completed during the first two years of the four year program.
-Students take three seminars per semester.
+Course work for the Ph.D.
+Program in Marketing is completed during the first two years of the program.
+Students normally take three seminars per semester.

 Six additional seminars related to the student's area of specialization may be selected from outside the college.

 Following completion of coursework, students take written and oral comprehensive exams.
 Near the end of the third year, students must successfully defend their dissertation proposal.
 The successful completion and defense of a dissertation are required during the fourth or fifth year.

 Generally, the program is composed of 60 credit hours.
 Up to 6 credit hours of prior coursework may be applied to the requirements for the Marketing Concentration with the recommendation and consent of the student’s Ph.D.
 Program Advisory Committee.

 Applicants who wish to apply for the doctoral program with an emphasis in Marketing must submit their applications to the Graduate School of Business by December 1st.